 “The tank has to be heated and maintained so that when we do use hot water, it’s there, but the heat radiating from the tank ends up consuming a lot of energy,” said Jim Hughes, senior manager of education and training at Service Experts.

-Cut back on this waste by converting to a tankless water heater.
-This energy-efficient upgrade allows steamy showers on demand, without constantly keeping a tank warm.
+Reduce this waste by converting to a tankless water heater.
+This energy-efficient upgrade gives you steamy showers on demand, without continually keeping a tank warm.

 “Just about everyone out there has been the last person in the house to hop in the shower and have no hot water.
 That doesn’t happen with tankless water heaters.
 You use only what you need, so it saves you energy and boosts comfort,” said Hughes.